 Every budding bassist needs to own a metronome, a tuner, a strap, a guitar stand and a music stand.
 Here are ones I'd suggest you consider...

 Seiko SQ50-V Quartz Metronome Seiko SQ50-V Quartz Metronome This Seiko metronome is my favorite to recommend.
 It's all you need.
 It's simple, has a good "click" tone, and it's one of the few that hasn't broken on one of my students.
-(Though I have had a user report getting two defective ones.)
 I like the dial rather than a push button since you can instantly turn it to any tempo.
 Get it, use it!

-Some tuners come as foot pedals (aka stompboxes).
+Boss TU-3 Chromatic Pedal Tuner Some tuners come as foot pedals (aka stompboxes).
 These are especially useful for when you play live.
-TC Electronic's Polytune 3 is an excellent chromatic tuner in pedal form.
+The Boss TU-2 is an excellent chromatic tuner in pedal form.

-As I mention in the practice articles, you want to have a lot of access to your instrument so that you practice more often.
-This is a very good quality bass guitar stand.
+Hercules Stands Single Guitar Stand with Folding Yoke As I mention in the practice articles, you want to have a lot of access to your instrument so that you practice more often.